2Lynk/InnerCircle/README.md

 ## Features
 - New welcome message
 - New commands
-  - /postloc
+  - /Welcome
     - Posts your location the chat
+  - /heal
+    - Heals a player (admin only)
+  - /feed
+    - Sets the players food level to full

 ## Installation:
 1. Download the latest release.